RichardMidnight/pi-safe/README.md

 ## References
 Thanks to the Raspberry Pi Foundation for instructions on reading/writing image files.
 Thanks to [PiShrink](https://github.com/Drewsif/PiShrink) for the shrink engine.
-Thanks to all who posted code snippets on the web.
+Thanks to the open-source community for inspiration and code snippets.